What If Someone Claims You Hit Their Car (When You Didn’t)?

 Your insurance company can also provide legal representation to you.
 The lawyer’s job is to defend you against fraudulent claims like this.

 Establishing fault in an accident can be a tricky situation.
-In many cases, fault comes down to one driver’s word versus the other driver’s word.
+In many cases, the fault comes down to one driver’s word versus the other driver’s word.

 If someone claims you hit their car when you didn’t actually hit their car, then you need to provide all available evidence to support your claim.
 Your insurance company should have your back and may assign a lawyer in your defense.
 Alternatively, you may want to hire a car accident attorney on your own.